Alaska seeks to recover repair costs after bridge strike

-ANCHORAGE, Alaska (AP) — The state will attempt to recoup the costs to repair a bridge over a major highway outside Anchorage that was struck by an over-height truck last month.
+ANCHORAGE, Alaska (AP) — The state will attempt to recoup the costs of repairing a bridge over a major highway outside Anchorage that was struck by an over-height truck last month.

-The Alaska Journal of Commerce reports the Alaska Department of Transportation has a process in place to recover costs from insurance providers.
+The Alaska Department of Transportation hopes to recover the costs from insurance providers through negotiations to eventually reach a settlement, the Alaska Journal of Commerce reported Friday.

-Officials say that process goes through rounds of negotiations to eventually reach a settlement.
+A truck hauling a modular unit on Glenn Highway scraped off a girder of the Artillery Road overpass, causing about $1.8 million in damages, said Shannon McCarthy, a department spokesperson.

 Most Read Nation & World Stories